andpalmier/seads/README.md

 - **HTML page saving**: Save the HTML page of the search engine result for later analysis.
 - **Expected domains**: Specify expected domains to filter out known advertisers from notifications.

+> [!NOTE]
-\* **NB**: Currently, Google Search detection doesn't always work, and the automated browser is often prompted by a CAPTCHA.
+> Currently, the Google search detection doesn't always work because the automated browser is often prompted by a CAPTCHA.
 As a workaround, Syndicated and AdSense are used to gather ads from Google ([see here](https://support.google.com/adsense/answer/14201307)).
 This may not be 100% accurate, but it is the best available option as of now.

 ### Known limitations 😕
 - Due to the nature of search engine ads, a single search may not reveal all ads.
 Using concurrent headless browsers might slow down detection but ensures comprehensive ad gathering.
-- Notifications on Slack and Telegram have character limits.
+- Notifications on Slack, Telegram and Discord have character limits.
 Messages exceeding the limit won't be sent.

 ## Getting started 🛠️